scalarwaves/leximaven/README.md

     export LP="${BP}lib/node_modules"
     export NODE_PATH="$LP"

-This should work for a system installation of Node.js and [nvm](https://github.com/creationix/nvm).
-You'll also need to get a [Wordnik API key](http://developer.wordnik.com/) and put it in an environment variable WORDNIK.
-Add all of this to .bashrc, .zshrc, etc.
+Provided these lines are towards the end of the shell initialization file (at least after any NVM stuff) this should work for a system installation of Node.js and [nvm](https://github.com/creationix/nvm).

-Then run:
+-   Put your [Wordnik API key](http://developer.wordnik.com/) into an environment variable **WORDNIK**

+Add all of this to .bashrc, .zshrc, etc. then:

     npm install -g leximaven
     leximaven config init